diyadoshi661/StockPredictor/README.md

 Create a folder containing all files.

-Add a file called '.env' to the main directory with the following content:
+If not already present, add a file called '.env' to the main directory with the following content:
 ```
 SECRET_KEY="<YOUR-SECRET-KEY>"
 ```